 - 1. All courses in the nursing major must be successfully completed with at least a 75% grade or better.
 (See Merritt College ADN Program Grading Standards below) - 2.
-Students who receive an unsatisfactory grade (below 75%) in any component of a nursing course may not remain in the nursing program. - 3.
+Students who receive an unsatisfactory grade (below 75%) in any component of a nursing course may not continue in the nursing program. - 3.
 Withdrawals: A student may elect to withdraw.
 However, a student CANNOT REMAIN in the nursing program if they receive a "W" for any reason in any nursing course. - 4.
-A student who withdraws or receives an unsatisfactory grade (below 75%) in a nursing course must meet readmission criteria per program policy. - 5.
+A student who withdraws or receives an unsatisfactory grade (below 75%) in a nursing course must repeat the course before continuing in the program per program policy. - 5.
 Incomplete grade: Since one nursing course is a prerequisite to the next nursing course, a student who registers an incomplete for a course must complete the requirements of that